asppsa/concurrent_io/README.md

 # concurrent_io

-This gem provides a concurrency-friendly for working with large numbers of IO objects such as files and sockets without needing to spawn a thread per handle.
-In theory this gem should make it possible to scalably deal with lots of open files at once, without having to convert everything in one's app to async IO, as is the case with a plain [EventMachine][em] setup, etc.  It should be noted that this
+This gem provides a concurrency-friendly means of working with large numbers of IO objects such as files and sockets without needing to spawn a thread per handle.
+In theory this gem makes it possible to scalably deal with lots of open files at once, without having to convert everything in one's app to async IO, as is the case with a plain [EventMachine][em] setup, etc.  It should be noted that this